 The Path to Lordship

 It is possible to hire or conscript entirely mercenary guards, although these are generally not as loyal as true followers like those granted by the Leadership Feat.
-It also possible to lobby for lands and prove a claim based on deeds and financial merits, thus not requiring the Landlord Feat, however such a hold on said lands is never as assured nor as well-managed without the Landlord Feat as with it.
+It also possible to lobby for lands and prove a claim based on deeds and financial merits, thus not requiring the Landlord Feat, however, such a hold on said lands is never as assured nor as well-managed without the Landlord Feat as with it.

-The ultimate goal once having secured lands, developed them, and maintained them, is to gather the support of even further player characters and establish additional holdings.
+The ultimate goal once having secured lands, developed them, and maintaining them, is to gather the support of even further player characters and establish additional holdings.
 Today, there are over 25 properties that players may control, and a Count could rise up among the Barons if they controlled the right half dozen of those properties.

 Leave a comment